jcoleman45/6300test/Project2/D1/UseCaseModel.md

 - Post-conditions: None.
-- Scenarios: Stall manager selects transaction history and the system displays a list of purchases with detail (date, amount, whether discounts were applied ,which ones).
+- Scenarios: Stall manager selects transaction history and the system displays a list of purchases with detail (date, amount, whether discounts were applied and which ones).

 ### 2.4 UC4: SEND DOLLAR REWARD EMAIL